 Return to NZ Speedways, HOME.

-By Harry Chambers with help from Gordon Mclsaac from our sister Auckland Vintage Speedway club.
+By the late Harry Chambers with help from Gordon Mclsaac from our sister Auckland Vintage Speedway club.

-Webmaster--This is not true "speedway" but is 'Big Car- dirt track' with racing before midgets as we know them now.
+Webmaster--This was not true "speedway" but was 'Big Car- dirt track' with racing before midgets as we know them now.
 Some of the names mentioned such as AJ Roycroft and Gerry Mathieson later became involved with Western Springs when midgets started there.

 It was the early years in 1928 when George Henning started building Auckland's

 first Speedway at Mangere, which he did incidentally at his own expense, and it

 was to be the trigger that drew a whole bunch of talented drivers, like a

 magnet, to take up the sport of motor racing.
 It was to be the debut of guns

 like; George Smith, A.J.
 Roycroft, Arthur Dexter and Dick Messenger, amongst

 others.
 The track was 1 and1/4 mile long but was to prove very dusty due to the